kailash-manasarovar/statement/docs/timeline/2026/may.md

 - It's somewhat miraculous I am doing so.
 - I remember as we walked around the mountain back in 2015, I found out about the jyotirlinga and I made the decision to visit all 12 of them at that time - apart from the one in Pakistan, obviously.
 - I'm returning having completed the task I (maybe) set for myself at Kailash, and other tasks too.
-- Since 2015, I have become the world's most famous sedated-rape horror-porn star; sometimes featuring friends and family, animals, children, men in superhero outfits, blond-wigged women in fishnet tights and top hats, and God knows what else.
+- Since 2015, I have become the world's most famous sedated-rape horror-porn star; sometimes featuring friends and family, animals, children, men in superhero outfits, blond-wigged women in fishnet tights and top hats, monks and work colleagues, and God knows what else.
 - Mahadev's detailed and disgusting endurance test is finally over.
 - I guess it's New Instructions time.